data-prep-kit/data-prep-kit/CONTRIBUTING.md

 ## Contributing In General

 Our project welcomes external contributions.
 If you have an itch, please feel free to scratch it.

-To contribute code or documentation, please submit a pull request.
-You can get started with open issues with the label - good first issue.
+To contribute code or documentation, please create an [issue](https://github.com/data-prep-kit/data-prep-kit/issues) and engage with the maintainers and the open source community on the proposed enhancements, what problem it solves, and the use cases it covers.
+Alternatively, you can scan the existing issues and engage with the authors/commentators.
+Once the issue is assigned, the assignee is encouraged to submit a [PR](https://github.com/data-prep-kit/data-prep-kit/pulls).
-Before embarking on a more ambitious contribution, please quickly get in touch with us via raising an issue.
+Before embarking on a more ambitious contribution, please quickly get in touch with [us](https://github.com/data-prep-kit/data-prep-kit/blob/dev/MAINTAINERS.md).

-**Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or cannot be accepted at all!**

 ### Proposing new features

-If you would like to implement a new feature, please raise an issue, before sending a pull request so the feature can be discussed.
-This is to avoid you wasting your valuable time working on a feature that the project developers are not interested in accepting into the code base.

 ### Fixing bugs

-If you would like to fix a bug, please raise an issue, before sending a pull request so it can be tracked.
+If you discover a bug or would like to fix a bug, please raise an issue, before sending a pull request so it can be tracked.

+### PR review

 ### Merge approval

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
-A change requires LGTMs from two of the maintainers of each component affected.
+A change requires an approval from at least one reviewer, before it is merged by the maintainer.

 For a list of the maintainers, see the [MAINTAINERS.md](MAINTAINERS.md) page.